 PARAT: The ESE Parathyroid Programme

-This project is kindly supported by a grant from Takeda
+This project is kindly supported by restricted grant's from Takeda and Ascendis Pharmaceuticals

 In recent years, there has been renewed interest in parathyroid disorders, as our understanding of this rare disease increases, and new treatment options become available.
 In 2015, ESE published the Clinical Practice Guideline on the Treatment of Chronic Hypoparathyroidism in Adults.

 In 2017, ESE began work establishing a 4-year PARAT programme that would develop further recommendations and strategies that promote best clinical practice and improve access to high quality, relevant parathyroid disorder educational resources.

 The PARAT programme delivers a suite of inter-linked, live and enduring materials and activities.
 It's aim is to proactively support the parathyroid disorder expert community, the wider ESE Focus Area on Calcium and Bone membership, as well as educate non-endocrine clinical colleagues.

 In 2019 the PARAT Steering Committee published “Unmet therapeutic, educational and scientific needs in parathyroid disorders: Consensus Statement from the first European Society of Endocrinology Workshop (PARAT).
 Eur J Endocrinol.
 2019 Sep; 181(3): P1–P19.

 PARAT is led by a Steering Committee, Co-chaired by Professor Jens Bollerslev (Norway) and Professor Peter Kamenický (France).
 They are supported by a group of Calcium and Bone metabolism experts, alongside an external Programme Manager and the ESE office.

 More information on the organisation of the PARAT Steering Committee can be found here.